 One of the biggest mistakes people make is not seeking professional help in their personal matters.

 There are therapists and coaches out there who are specialized in helping you deal with family and relationship-related issues.
 They help people like you get unstuck and lead a better quality of life, day in and day out.

 You don’t have to deal with this stuff alone.
 Seek a reputed therapist or a life coach.
 Make sure to do your research thoroughly before choosing one.

 Know When to Walk Away

-After thoroughly going through the above steps, if the other person still doesn’t respect your boundaries, and stays being insincere and ungenuine in the relationship, demonstrating manipulative tendencies, then it’s better that you make some decisions that is right for both you, and especially for your own mental and emotional well-being.
+After thoroughly going through the above steps, if the other person still doesn’t respect your boundaries, and stays being insincere and ungenuine in the relationship, demonstrating manipulative tendencies, then it’s better that you make some decisions that are right for both you and especially for your own mental and emotional well-being.

 Staying stuck in a toxic relationship for years and years without working on it and improving it, hurts both people in the long run.

 It’s a really tough call to make.
 In such cases, it helps to look forward into the future, to vaguely predict where things might be headed.
 That will help you gain clarity and see the bigger picture outside of the current state of mind you might be stuck in.